chloeandisabel/dynomizer/README.md

 ## Miscellaneous

-All dates and times are UTC.
+All dates and times are UTC. `at` schedule strings should not specify any time zone offset.

 See https://github.com/c-rack/quantum-elixir for the `crontab`-like schedule
 format.